auditandprofit/solidity-trace/README.md

 ```

 The script prints the chain of calls starting from the given entry point and
 shows the source for each function that it encounters.
+Calls added through
+`using` library directives are also followed, so library functions invoked as
+extensions of built-in types will appear in the trace.